usc-isi-i2/karma-step-by-step/README.md

 karma-step-by-step
 ==================

-Step by step tutorial to learn Karma
+Step by step tutorial to learn Karma.
+Check out the Wiki.